Image

 What is an Invitation?

-An invitation allows a student to review available housing options, select a space, invite friend(s), and then create/accept the HFS Contract.
+An invitation is the opportunity for a student to explore available housing options, select a space, include friend(s), and then complete the Housing and Food Service (HFS) Contract.

 Invitation Notification